Synthetixio/snx-grants-dao/proposals/discord-impersonate-protection-bot.md

 Its possible to react to new joiners or users changing their names and report if an impersonation get detected.

 ## Motivation:
-The bot would reach to events related to user joining or renaming and either push a message to report an impersonation or delete the user automatically if that is the approach chosen.
+The bot would react to events related to user joining or renaming and either push a message to report an impersonation or delete the user automatically if that is the approach chosen.

 ## Additional information:
 1. The bot will react  to guildMemberAdd event and check if the name ressembles that of a predefined list of protected names